waterswv/refactor-MERN-lab/docs/Sprint7.md

 You can see the comments at:
 https://mern-comment-box-api.herokuapp.com/comments

-..and you may reset the backend by hitting: https://mern-comment-box-api.herokuapp.com/reset
+...and you may reset the backend by hitting: https://mern-comment-box-api.herokuapp.com/reset

 The repo for this backend is here: https://github.com/SF-WDI-LABS/comment-box-api

 Let's change our React app to hit this endpoint.

-Now, when we render our comment box, we can use this:
+Now, when we render our comment box, we can use the new endpoint instead:

 ```js
 ReactDOM.render(